S1monuwu/Kahooter/README.md

 # Website

-I've now made this exseible by any device with a website! https://43675eed0940.ngrok.io
+I've now made this accessible by any device with a website! https://43675eed0940.ngrok.io

 (Custom domain soon)